First-Year Seminar

 FYS 151 Our Mill River (4 Credits)

 The Mill River flows through campus and connects the landscapes upstream and downstream of Smith.
 From its headwaters in Goshen, MA, to its mouth where it joins the Connecticut River on the Northampton/Easthampton line, the Mill River defines a region of communities that are all here as a result of its waters.
 Students gain important insight into Smith’s context by exploring and reflecting on the natural and cultural landscape of the Mill River.
 Weekly field experiences are complemented by readings, map work, historical collections, a sampling of local delicacies, guest experts and class discussions.
 This course is writing intensive and based in field experiences.
-Restrictions: First years only; students are limited to one first-year seminar.
+Restrictions: First-years only; students are limited to one first-year seminar.
 Enrollment limited to 16.
 WI

 Fall, Spring, Variable